PHOTO: A quick iPhone snap of my backyard camp. It ain’t a beach on a river, but it’s still home…

 So: NO SHIT!
 This really happened!

 There I was, just another speck of sand clinging to a thirty-five-foot motorized boat at the bottom of the Grand Canyon.
 I wasn’t alone.
-The boatman, Lars, and the swamper, Josh, were in charge of the eight-day operation, both guides from the commercial outfit I had hired, Hatch River Expeditions.
+The boatman, Lars, and the swamper, Josh, were in charge of the eight-day operation, both guides from Hatch River Expeditions, the commercial outfit I had hired for a private charter.

 PHOTO: Camping on Lars’s Ledges.
 Photo courtesy of Jacque Miniuk.